ilMatteX/Image_Search_Tool/README.md

 - 🖼️ Visually browse results with image previews, similarity percentage, and category info
 - 📂 Open file locations directly from the interface

+This tool is especially useful for:
+- Interior designers or 3D artists managing large image libraries
+- Organizing texture or asset collections
+- Finding duplicates or near-duplicate images
 ---

 ## 📦 Features